2 Actionable Ways You Can Recover Lost or Stolen Bitcoin

 While retrieving Bitcoin is extremely difficult, it is not 100% impossible to recover and will depend on a range of different factors.
 The first factor that will determine how Bitcoin funds are found is whether the Bitcoin was lost or stolen to determine how to track down the funds.
 If the private keys to the wallet have been permanently lost, the chances of recovering the funds are virtually zero.
 If Bitcoin was lost due to a crypto exchange shutting down as a result of legal reasons or exchange bankruptcy, there is a possibility of recovering funds but it can be a lengthy process.

-How To Recover Lost Bitcoin
+This Is How To Recover Lost Bitcoin

 Losing Bitcoin usually involves an investor losing access to a seed phrase, private key, or password.
 An owner may know which wallet address Bitcoin is stored within, and may even be able to trace the Bitcoin using a blockchain explorer to find the Bitcoin transaction ID.
 However, access will likely be impossible if the seed phrase has been forgotten or deleted to recover the wallet.
 If a Bitcoin wallet cannot be accessed, there are two options to consider in to attempt to retrieve the lost Bitcoins.
 These include engaging a professional crypto-hunting service and extracting data from the hard drive with the lost private key.

-1. Use a professional hunting service.
+- Use a professional hunting service.
 Due to the growing need to find lost cryptocurrencies, Bitcoin hunting services are becoming increasingly popular.
 These service providers use brute computing power combined with investigative algorithms to try and determine a seed phrase or password.
 The time and energy required by a professional crypto-hunting service largely depend on how much information a user can remember.
 If an owner can remember elements of the seed phrase or password, time can be greatly reduced.
 Crypto hunting services typically ask for a percentage of the total amount found, which means that a lost haul must be large enough for them to consider a project the best use of their time.
 One example of a professional crypto hunting service is Wallet Recovery Services.

-2. Extract data from hard drives.
+- Extract data from hard drives.
 For scenarios where users have accidentally deleted either a seed phrase or cryptocurrency wallet, data recovery software to recover lost or corrupted files that held the private keys.
 When a file is deleted, often the file is not permanently deleted and can be recovered using software that can also help to recover files that may have become corrupt.
 Users may have to download, install and operate software themselves, but, as a result, this option is cheaper than hiring the services of a professional cryptocurrency hunter.
 Remember to be cautious when choosing a piece of software.
 Due to the nascence of the industry, there are still plenty of Bitcoin scams and con artists trying to sell services that do not work or keep BTC funds for themselves.

 Bitcoins that are stolen due to a compromised seed phrase, fraudulent activity, or unauthorized access to a custodial wallet or cryptocurrency exchange can be recovered.
 The most popular method to attempt to recover stolen Bitcoin is to track the money and inform crypto exchanges to freeze the account and hire a professional bounty hunter.

-1. Track the stolen Bitcoin.
+- Track the stolen Bitcoin.
 While transactions cannot be reversed on the Bitcoin blockchain, cryptocurrency platforms can be informed to help track down the individual responsible and freeze their account.
 To track Bitcoin funds a user will need to employ a blockchain explorer, such as Block Cypher to follow the funds as they are transferred to the perpetrator's wallet address.
 If funds are transferred into a wallet that is known to be associated with a cryptocurrency exchange or brokerage, Know-Your-Customer documentation is often required by those wishing to convert from Bitcoin to fiat.

 Bitcoin was developed as a decentralized blockchain that comprises individual and group miners that process, validate and verify transactions.
 As such, there is no central entity that can be contacted if Bitcoin is lost or stolen.
 This nature makes the blockchain very secure, but on the other hand, difficult to recover lost or stolen assets.

-All cryptocurrencies are controlled by a set of private keys that are similar to a password.
-This unique string of characters gives the holder the power to transfer, buy or sell the associated digital asset.
+All cryptocurrencies are controlled by a set of private keys similar to a password.
+This unique string of characters gives the holder the power to transfer, buy, or sell the associated digital asset.
 Investors must be accountable for storing Bitcoin and securing these private keys.
 If the Bitcoin private key is lost or stolen, an investor’s funds can often be lost forever.
 The level of accountability and unforgiving nature of holding Bitcoin is one of the key reasons that individuals and institutions globally have been slow to adopt.

 Moreover, unlike holding fiat currency in a bank, Bitcoin is not covered by government-backed insurance policies that customers are used to in the traditional finance industry.
-Organizations such as the Federal Deposit Insurance Corporation (FDIC) in the US, the Financial Conduct Authority (FCA) in the UK, or the Financial Claims Scheme (FCS) in Australia, do not offer levels of protection against cryptocurrency assets.
-It is only recently that organizations such as these are beginning to offer some insurance cover for centralized cryptocurrency service providers, but the majority are still not covered.
+Organizations such as the Federal Deposit Insurance Corporation (FDIC) in the US, the Financial Conduct Authority (FCA) in the UK, and the Financial Claims Scheme (FCS) in Australia do not offer levels of protection against cryptocurrency assets.
+It is only recently that organizations such as these are beginning to offer some insurance coverage for centralized cryptocurrency service providers, but the majority are still not covered.
 As a result, using and holding Bitcoin requires a level of accountability.

 The Challenges of Storing Bitcoin

 While Bitcoin may have created hundreds of crypto millionaires since it was first launched in 2009, there are also several examples of early adopters unknowingly throwing away future riches.
-According to a Chainalysis report released in 2020, of the 18.6 million Bitcoin that had been mined at the time, 20% were considered to be lost forever.
+According to a Chainalysis report released in 2020, of the 18.6 million Bitcoins that had been mined at the time, 20% were considered to be lost forever.
 Lost Bitcoins were defined as those that had not moved from current addresses for 5 years or more.
 While some of these will be held by long-term holders, it is assumed that a large percentage will be composed of investors that have simply lost access to their private keys resulting in the Bitcoins being permanently lost.

-While the underlining blockchain technology behind Bitcoin is difficult to hack, the high security of the network has its downsides for owners.
+While the underlying blockchain technology behind Bitcoin is difficult to hack, the high security of the network has its downsides for owners.
 If private keys are lost, Bitcoin cannot be accessed.
 If Bitcoin is sent to the wrong wallet address, the transaction cannot be reversed.
 But in these scenarios, does that mean Bitcoin funds are lost forever?

-3 Common Ways Bitcoin Is Lost or Stolen
+The 3 Common Ways Bitcoin Is Lost or Stolen

 Lost Seed & Recovery Phrase